kddubey/cappr/README.md

 > Trinh, Trieu H., and Quoc V. Le.
 "A simple method for commonsense reasoning." arXiv preprint arXiv:1806.02847 (2018).

-I saw the same motivation again in
+I saw the motivation again as part of
 [this paper](https://arxiv.org/abs/2009.07118):

 > Schick, Timo, and Hinrich Schütze.
 "It's not just size that matters: Small language models are also few-shot learners." arXiv preprint arXiv:2009.07118 (2020).